keefe/conversation/README.md

 This means that when making changes there only (js, css, client side templates) That it is not necessary to restart the server.
 However, a hard reload of the website is necessary, which is command shift r on chrome in mac.

+To make an update with new database changes, you need to go into psql and run drop table posts;
+drop table userconnection;